Law enforcement in South Korea: Korean Empire (1897–1910)

-Japanese imperialist occupation period
+Japanese occupation (1910–1940s)

-In the 1910s, during the Japanese imperialist occupation, the police organization was directly under the authority of the deputy governor of the Joseon Colonies.
+During Imperial Japan's occupation of Korea, the police organizations were directly under the authority of the deputy governor of the Joseon colonies.
 The central government had a police inspector general's department and local police departments.
-Police Superintendent The military police commander, who is not interfered with by the Japanese military police commander, also serves as the police superintendent, supervising the police work on the Korean Peninsula.
-The Ministry of Police Supervision directly governs the Ministry of Beijing.
+The military police commander, unobstructed by the Japanese military police commander, also served as the police superintendent who oversaw the country's police organization.
+The Ministry of Police Supervision directly governed the Ministry of Beijing.

-The provincial police ministers are concurrently the provincial gendarmerie captains, who are responsible for the police affairs in their provinces.
-The chief of police is responsible for the police affairs of military units, but the sub-captains of military police and sub-captains of military police have the same authority as the chief of police, and are responsible for areas beyond the authority of the chief of police.
-The cotton unit has a pure social finance office, a pure social police station, a military police dispatch office and a military police business office to assist police affairs.
-Generally, the police are deployed in areas that mainly need to maintain order, such as the port of departure, while the military police are deployed in important military places or border areas, where there are militias.
+The provincial police ministers were concurrently the provincial gendarmerie captains, responsible for affairs of the police organizations within their provinces.
+The police chief was then responsible for the police affairs of military units.
+Lower-ranked captains within the military police would then have the same authority as the chief of police, taking on responsibilities beyond the authority of the police chief.
+Generally, the police were deployed in areas that mainly need to maintain order, such as the port of departure, while the military police were deployed near military structures or border areas, where it was believed there were militias.